Table of Contents

 If you are a beginner or a seasoned blogger you should:

 - Make your blog load fast.
 Remember that many search engines including Google, consider speed as one of its ranking signals.
-Read this post on Aha!NOW to learn how you can speed up your blog.
+You should start from fundamentals here & look for web hosting services that offer speed and read this post on Aha!NOW to learn how you can speed up your blog.

 - Choose a better coded theme, preferably a premium theme for your blog.